Skip to Main Content

 • User-centric design based on common tasks

 The team knew all of Mass.gov’s information needed to be pulled together into a constituent-focused model, so they took a data-driven approach that began with using proxy indicators (search being one of them) to determine what top tasks users were trying to complete online.
 This allowed Palantir to build a framework to serve content related to those tasks.
-By figuring out what people were trying to accomplish on the site (such as renewing a driver’s licence or reserving a campsite in a state park), the Mass.gov team would then be able to write helpful content about those items.
+By figuring out what people were trying to accomplish on the site (such as renewing a driver’s license or reserving a campsite in a state park), the Mass.gov team would then be able to write helpful content about those items.
+In a nutshell, the main goals were to:

 • Identify high-value content